How to Speed Up your WordPress Website (Without Coding)

 Use web-optimized image file formats

 Images bring your website to life and make your articles easier to get through.
-But if you ignore the images’ size, your website will get slower with each image you upload.
-According to HTTP Archive, more than 50% of a website page’s weight on desktops is due to images.
+But if you ignore their sizes, your website will get slower with each image you upload.
+According to HTTP Archive, almost 50% of a website page’s weight on desktops is due to images.

 Thinking of it, sometimes, the most straightforward way to speed up your WordPress website is to cut on the image file size.
 And if you don’t use any specialized paid tool, you can go back to PageSpeed Insights; it will show you what images should be reduced in size, so you don’t have to audit your whole website manually.